liamg/comet/README.md

 go install github.com/liamg/comet@latest
 ```

+Or grab a binary from [the latest release](https://github.com/liamg/comet/releases/latest).

 ## Customisation

 You can customise the options available by creating a `.comet.json` in the root of your repository, or in your home directory.
 The repository-level config will be preferred if it exists.